rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 We recommend developing under [MSYS and MinGW](http://www.mingw.org) using their auto-installer.

 1. Download the latest mingw-get-inst (the auto-installer - Green button) directly from http://sourceforge.net/projects/mingw/.
+2. Run the mingw-get-inst-########.exe
+3. Check the boxes to select the following components to install:
+ * C compiler
+ * C++ compiler
-2. During the MinGW installation, check the boxes to select the following components to install: C compiler, C++ compiler, & scroll down and check the box for the MSYS Basic System.
+ * Scroll down and check the box for the MSYS Basic System.
-3. After installing MinGW/MSYS, Start the MSYS shell console from the desktop or Start menu.
+4. After installing MinGW/MSYS, start the MSYS shell console from the desktop or Start menu.
-4. Use the command `mingw-get upgrade "gcc<4.6"` to ensure that GCC is upgraded to the latest version BELOW 4.6.
+5. Use the command `mingw-get upgrade "gcc<4.6"` to ensure that GCC is upgraded to the latest version BELOW 4.6.
 Do the same for the C++ compiler with the command `mingw-get upgrade "g++<4.6"`.
-4. Install Perl with `mingw-get install msys-perl`.
+5. Install Perl with `mingw-get install msys-perl`.
-5. Install Curl with ... placeholder for figuring out how to easily install Curl for MinGW Windows users.
+6. Install Curl with ...
+Curl is not yet part of MSYS or MinGW, bummer, we know, but all it needs is a volunteer contributor to maintain it however, helping them, helps us, until then...ya gotta do this:
+ * download [curl-7.30.0.tar.gz](http://curl.haxx.se/download/curl-7.30.0.tar.gz) or the latest version manually to your MSYS home, usually `C:\MinGW\msys\1.0\home\<your_name>`
+ * `tar -zxvf curl-7.30.0.tar.gz`
+ * `cd curl-7.30.0`
+ * `./configure –prefix=/mingw`
+ * `make`
+ * `make install`
+ * `curl --version` and `which curl` to ensure the build of Curl worked.

 #### Further info for Windows users.
-You can update MinGW components once you start it's console by using the command `mingw-get update`, this updates the package repository for MinGW.
-After which you can upgrade packages with `mingw-get upgrade`.
-Using `mingw-get` alone will open a GUI interface for package management.
-If you are a consistent user of MinGW or plan to be, you might also want to subscribe to their mailing list: [Mingw-users](https://lists.sourceforge.net/lists/listinfo/mingw-users)

 **You currently need to ensure that you are using GCC version < 4.6. for the LLVM / Rust build to complete successfully.**
 This is a requirement on Windows 64 bit for LLVM to compile correctly, according to their docs.